Exodus (band): Rob Dukes-era (2005–2014)

 The album Exhibit B: The Human Condition was recorded in northern California with British producer Andy Sneap (Megadeth, Arch Enemy, Kreator) and released on Nuclear Blast Records in May 2010.
-The band was included on Megadeth's Rust in Peace 20th Anniversary tour along with Testament.
+The band was included on Megadeth's Rust in Peace 20th anniversary tour, along with Testament.
 Exodus was featured on the cover of Decibel magazine's June 2010 issue, with a feature article on them.

-Exodus co-headlined with Kreator, Suicidal Angels and Death Angel on the Thrashfest tour in late 2010 and were one of the headlining bands at Wacken Open Air 2011.
+Exodus co-headlined with Kreator, Suicidal Angels, and Death Angel on the Thrashfest tour in late 2010 and were one of the headlining bands at Wacken Open Air 2011.

-Exodus toured with Rob Zombie and Slayer in 2011 on their Hell on Earth tour as the opening act.
+Exodus opened for Rob Zombie and Slayer in 2011 on the Hell on Earth tour.
 Gary Holt filled in for Slayer guitarist Jeff Hanneman during the tour after Hanneman contracted necrotizing fasciitis caused by a spider bite.
 Holt filled in for Hanneman again on Slayer's next tour in the summer of 2012.
 When Exodus also toured in the summer of 2012, guitarist Rick Hunolt (who left Exodus in 2005) filled in for Holt.
 Cannibal Corpse guitarist Pat O'Brien also filled in for Holt during this time.
 Upon Hanneman's death in 2013, Holt became his permanent replacement but assured fans that Exodus would continue.

 On February 4, 2012, a Paul Baloff Memorial Reunion Concert was held at the Oakland Metro Opera House.
-Former and current Exodus members in attendance included Kirk Hammett, Rick Hunolt, Gary Holt, Jeff Andrews, Lee Altus, Rob Dukes, Tom Hunting and Jack Gibson.
+Former and current Exodus members in attendance included Kirk Hammett, Rick Hunolt, Gary Holt, Jeff Andrews, Lee Altus, Rob Dukes, Tom Hunting, and Jack Gibson.
 It was the first time they had all played together since 1983.
 The band was confirmed for the Graspop Festival and for the Hellfest in June 2012.
 By the summer of 2012, Exodus had begun writing new material for their tenth studio album.
 On March 27, it was announced that the band entered the studio and were well into recording drum tracks, and the album was expected for a fall 2014 release.